Introduction to CSS Editors.

 - There are a wide variety of editors available in the market.

 - Editors range start from basic text editors to full-featured web suites.

 - You should spend much time searching and exploring the text editor for CSS and finalize the editor that fits your personal preferences and workflow.

-- Favored by those that like to hand code using small, clean text editors.
+- Favoured by those that like to hand-code using small, clean text editors.

 Notepad++for Windows or TextMate for the Mac.

 If you’re looking for something basic but with a bit more functionality than your everyday text editor, try Notepad++for Windows or TextMate for the Mac.

 Both of these are more focused on writing code and offer support for CSS.
 Text Mate comes with support for over fifty languages, including CSS, while Notepad++ has a plug-in designed to offer support for HTML and CSS.

 You can find Notepad++ at notepad-plus-plus.org.